twitter/cassovary/README.md

 for updates.

 ## Quick Start and Examples

+After cloning the repository, type ```./sbt``` which will download the sbt launch jar and launch the sbt console.
+Then type the following in the console:

+1. ```project cassovary-examples```
+2. ```runMain HelloLoadGraph```

-There is a subproject included here called cassovary-examples containing simple java and scala examples of using the library.
+There is a subproject included  called cassovary-examples containing simple java and scala examples of using the library.
 See
 [this README](https://github.com/twitter/cassovary/blob/master/cassovary-examples/ExamplesREADME.md)
-to get started with the examples.
+to get started with these examples.

 Some other subprojects to check are cassovary-benchmarks for helping benchmark some graph algorithms and cassovary-server that exposes Cassovary on a web server.

 ## Building

-Cassovary is built using [sbt](https://github.com/sbt/sbt) and was tested last using sbt version 0.13.
+Cassovary is built using [sbt](https://github.com/sbt/sbt) and was tested last using sbt version 0.13.9

 1. ```./sbt update``` (might take a couple of minutes)
 2. ```./sbt test```